KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents the security exception that is thrown when a security authorization request fails.

-    [System.ServiceModel.Security.SecurityAccessDeniedException]::New("Represents the security exception that is thrown when a security authorization request fails.")
+    throw [System.ServiceModel.Security.SecurityAccessDeniedException]::New("Represents the security exception that is thrown when a security authorization request fails.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.ServiceModel.Security.SecurityAccessDeniedException.aspx)